mikeplem/homeassistant/README.md

 I have three cameras but one is battery operated / solar powered so it is not linked into Frigate due to the camera not having the necessary configuration.

-I do wonder how true this is since the Reolink phone app can see the camera.
-It has to be using some connection.

 - [Argus 3 Pro](https://reolink.com/product/argus-3-pro/)
 - [Duo Flood Light WiFi](https://reolink.com/product/reolink-duo-floodlight-wifi/)
 - [Video Doorbell WiFi](https://reolink.com/product/reolink-video-doorbell-wifi/)